Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 7. Menopause (to restore balance in the body and prevent the occurrence of arterial hypertension, osteoporosis and other problems).

-General contraindications are also available, here they are:
+There are also general contraindications, here they are:

 1. Smoking.